vivek-nexus/google-meet-slack-integration/README.md

 ### I want to uninstall this extension and slack app
 1. Right click on the extension icon and remove the extension.
 2. When you installed the slack app, you would have recieved an email from slack.
 Link to uninstall the slack app is present in that email.
-You can also visit https://app.slack.com/apps-manage, find GMeet-Status and revoke/remove the app from the configuration tab.
+You can also visit https://app.slack.com/apps-manage, find GMeet-Slack and revoke/remove the app from the configuration tab.

 # Privacy policy